Hummus with Soft Boiled Egg, Pickled Onion, Parsley, and Sumac Oil

 - 1 dried bay leaf

-- warmed or toasted pita wedges, for dipping
+- warmed or toasted pita bread for dipping

 Instructions

-- Several hours ahead or the day before, prepare the pickled red onions: Place the red onions and garlic in a tall heatproof container, and set aside.
+- Several hours ahead or the day before, prepare the pickled red onions: Place the red onions and garlic in a tall heatproof container and set aside.
 Combine the vinegar, sugar, salt, peppercorns, and bay leaf in a small saucepan.
 Bring to a boil, reduce heat, and simmer for 20 to 30 seconds until the sugar has completely dissolved.
-Pour the hot pickling liquid over the red onions and stir to container.
-The onions should be completely submerged in the pickled liquid (if necessary, use a large spoon to press them down).
-Pickle for at least two hours or preferably, overnight in the refrigerator.
+Pour the hot pickling liquid over the red onions and stir everything together.
+The onions should be completely submerged in the pickling liquid (if necessary, use a large spoon to press them down).
+Cover and let the onions chill in the refrigerator for at least 2 hours or preferably overnight.

 Tips for Success:

-- If you can’t find ground sumac, you can substitute it with ground paprika and a small amount of freshly grated lemon zest’s good alternative.
+- If you can’t find ground sumac, you can substitute it with ground paprika and a small amount of freshly grated lemon zest.

 I am proud to be a member of the Sabra Tastemaker program!
 This recipe post is sponsored by Sabra.
 Thank you for supporting brands that allow me to get in the kitchen, be creative, and share my passion for great food!